trunghieungth2004/SIAM/website/content/proposal.md

 ### Setup Implementation

-All infrastructure is deployed through the `AWS.sh` orchestration script, which provisions VPC, IoT Core, Greengrass, Lambda functions, DynamoDB, S3, SageMaker, and EventBridge.
+All infrastructure is deployed through the `AWS.sh` orchestration script, which provisions 10 AWS components in the correct dependency order: S3, DynamoDB, SNS, SQS, Lambda, API Gateway, SageMaker, Greengrass, CloudWatch, and EventBridge.
+The setup uses AWS service discovery patterns (no resource files) and includes duration tracking.
 Two Greengrass components are deployed to the edge: a native C DataLogger and a Dockerized Python ML inference service with Coral TPU support.

 ### Hardware Considerations